Ale-JRD/Trads/content/post/index-T1.md

 As long as we didn’t get stranded on a wasteland where not even a blade of grass grew, we would have no problem.

-「Since almost all of us travelled the dungeon by foot, we won’t have a problem walking until we arrive at the human settlement.
-On the other hand, let’s have the three people guaranteed to escape to Astria Kingdom find us.」
+“Since almost all of us travelled the dungeon by foot, we won’t have a problem walking until we arrive at the human settlement.
+On the other hand, let’s have the three people guaranteed to escape to Astria Kingdom find us.”

 It was explained clearly in the notification mail that we received in the beginning.